Travelling to China?

 PopulationApprox.
 1.4 billion

-Plug typePlug types AI and C
+Plug typePlug types A, I and C

 Driving sideRight-hand side